refaktor/rye-website/content/meet_rye/data/structures.md

 With Rye we often ask ourselves how would we represent the problem in our code, and we have a lot of freedom to do so.

-Let's say we have a logo turtle, that can rotate and move in the direction it's turned.
-We could represent commands like this:
+Let's say we have a logo turtle, that can rotate and move in the direction it is turned.
+We could represent a series of commands like this:

 ```clojure
 {